BlessedChild/ArthurSlog.com/README.md

 5. sudo npm i

+6. sudo npm run build

-6. wait step 5 finished, cd ../server
+6. wait step 6 finished, cd ../server

-7. sudo npm i
+8. sudo npm i

-8. sudo npm i forever -g (Please do this setp if you have not install forever, or you can go on setp 9)
+9. sudo npm i forever -g (Please do this setp if you have not install forever, or you can go on setp 10)

-9. ln -s /usr/loacl/src/node-v8/bin/forever /usr/bin (forever will be installed in your nodejs_path/bin/forever, please check your nodejs's path just like /usr/loacl/src/node-v8/bin/forever)
+10. ln -s /usr/loacl/src/node-v8/bin/forever /usr/bin (forever will be installed in your nodejs_path/bin/forever, please check your nodejs's path just like /usr/loacl/src/node-v8/bin/forever)

-10. forever start ./index.js
+11. forever start ./index.js